ChrisW-priv/PersonalVault/zettelkasten/Regular expressions.md

 Order of precedence is * (highest), then concatenation . , then |, + (lowest)

 Parentheses may be used wherever needed to influence the grouping of operators.

+### Identities and Annihilators
+∅ is the identity for +.
+R | ∅ = R.

+ε is the identity for concatenation. εR = Rε = R.

+∅ is the annihilator for concatenation. ∅R = R∅ = ∅